Get the answers to parents’ most common questions about their baby’s sleep.

 - Remove pillows, blankets, toys, and crib bumpers from the bed.

-- Don’t smoke around her.
+- Don’t smoke around them.

 - Do not rely on products which claim to prevent SIDS, specifically monitors, wedges and positioners.